syl20bnr/spacemacs-elpa-mirror/stable-melpa/init-open-recentf-readme.txt

   (init-open-recentf)

-`init-open-recentf' supports the following frameworks: helm, ido, anything (and the default emacs setup without those frameworks).
+`init-open-recentf' supports the following frameworks: helm, ido, anything (and the default Emacs setup without those frameworks).
  The package determines the frameworks from your environment, but you can also indicate it explicitly.

   (setq init-open-recentf-interface 'ido)